sattar-abdul/wanderlust/readme.md

-# Before making repo public, change cloudinady api and secret key

-Documentation
+# Documentation

-# To initilize this project with some data, Run:
+## To initilize this project with some data, Run:
 1. /init/index.js
 2. /init/initReview.js (needs to update)